Amy-Oji/sales-reporter/README.md

 }

+Or an empty array if orders have not been made on the Sales Management App

 ____

-Details on how to run project is on the [Inventory / Sales Management App](https://github.com/Amy-Oji/sales-inventory-manager-REST-API-application) page.
+More details on how to run the project is on the [Inventory / Sales Management App](https://github.com/Amy-Oji/sales-inventory-manager-REST-API-application) page.